 - Winston (Tank) — Winston is not a bad tank, but if you aren’t running a dive composition, the game gives you very little reason to pick him besides as a Genji counter.
 Even in a dive comp, D.Va is overall the better pick, but Winston can still do well with a good team behind him.

 - Zenyatta (Support) — Zenyatta’s range and ability to quickly heal multiple teammates with practically no time in-between them makes him a challenging but rewarding pick, and we’ve all been saved by a Transcendence.
-With the latest patch, his damage has been buffed, but the effectiveness of his Orb of Discord has been slightly nerfed.
+His damage has been buffed, but the effectiveness of his Orb of Discord has been slightly nerfed.
 Zenyatta is great, but expect to see less of him as you approach higher ranks.

 - Bastion (Damage) — Bastion has the potential to be a life-saver.
 His insanely high damage output can shred the enemy team’s shields, and nothing is quite as frustrating as seeing a Bastion set up on the payload and find success.
 However, he remains easily countered and has relatively poor mobility, making him a situational hero.